golam-shovon/Facebook_Scrapper/README.md

-# Facebook Scraper
-Facebook Group Scrapper
-A bot which scrapes posts from facebook public group

-The best thing about this scraper is that the data is scraped in an organized format so that it can be used for educational/research purpose by researchers.It also dumps the data in a my sql database.
+A Facebook Scrapper which will scrap a Facebook group.
+It works on public group and will scrap the text data.It collects the data in an organized way in it collects each post with the writers name and the post link.
+Can be modified easily to scrap picture too.
+It now dumps data into oracle but can be changed into MySQL.It also does not use the Facebook graph API as it does not support collecting post now.